Why I Don’t Agree With BMO’s Forecast That Fixed Rates Will Now Outperform Variable Rates – Monday Morning Interest Rate Update (March 17, 2014)

 Five-year variable-rate mortgages are offered at rates as low as prime minus 0.65%, which works out to 2.35% using today’s prime rate of 3.00%.

 The Bottom Line: Over the past forty years, albeit in a generally declining rate environment, variable-rate mortgages have proven cheaper than fixed-rate mortgages approximately 85% of the time.
 If you’re going to argue that this time it’s different, you should really be able to make a compelling case.
 For the reasons listed above, I’m not convinced that Messrs.
 Porter and Reitzes do so in the report in question.
-If you can sleep comfortably at night knowing that your mortgage payments might rise in future, my read of the tea leaves still suggests that current variable rates can save you money over current fixed rates over the next five years.David Larock is an independent full-time mortgage planner and industry insider.
+If you can sleep comfortably at night knowing that your mortgage payments might rise in future, my read of the tea leaves still suggests that current variable rates can save you money over current fixed rates over the next five years.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.